Downpatrick F.C.: History

 In Christmas 2003, Downpatricks Hospitals took part in the Border Cup final against their rivals Killyleagh, losing 2–1.
 However winning the championship in Division 1A brought a happy ending to the season and Premier League football back to Downpatrick for the first time in twenty years.

 In 2006 Downpatrick started a ladies team in their first year; they were just finding their feet, but now they are a team on the up and making very good progress up the leagues and doing well in the cups.

 In season 2005 McCarthy and Bell stepped down and Carl Flanaghan and Stephen Galbraith took over and in their first year finished 5th in the table.
 In season 2007–08 they won the Amateur Premier League title for the first time in 29 years and got to the last 16 in the Irish Cup.
 In season 2008/2009 they almost made it two titles in a row, only to lose out by a point.

 Both managers stepped down at end for 2009 season to be replaced by David and Paul Stranney, who in their first couple of months reached the Steel & Sons Cup final on Christmas Day 2009, where they were defeated by their neighbours Kilmore 2–0 at Seaview, home of Irish Premier League side Crusaders.

+Following the COVID-19 pandemic, the club entered the NADAFL, and in the 2022–23 season finished top of Division 1, one point ahead of Killough II's to claim the league title.
+In the same season, the club also overcame Ballynahinch YM 2–1 in the supplementary cup final to claim the league and cup double.

+As of the 2023–24 season, the club will compete in the Premier Division of the NADAFL, with the newly formed 2nd team competing in Division 2.